SahibParmar/-Piston-Classification-using-Computer-Vision-and-Machine-Learning/README.md

 **Results**

-The trained model achieves an accuracy of X% on the test set and demonstrates robustness in identifying piston defects.
+The trained model achieves an accuracy of 91% on the test set and demonstrates robustness in identifying piston defects.